Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Why This Matters for Quantization Research

-The MoE quantization literature relies heavily on perplexity and downstream task accuracy to evaluate quality.
-But most papers use aggregate metrics, a single accuracy number across hundreds of test examples.
+MoE quantization papers typically rely on perplexity and downstream task accuracy to evaluate quality.
+But most use aggregate metrics, a single accuracy number across hundreds of test examples.
 Aggregate metrics can hide individual catastrophic failures.

-Consider: if a model answers 98% of questions correctly but confidently denies the existence of monads, produces Chinese in Spanish text, and can't solve logic puzzles, it would score ~97% on a general benchmark.
-That 97% looks fine in a paper.
+Think about it: if a model answers 98% of questions correctly but confidently denies monads exist, produces Chinese in Spanish text, and can't solve logic puzzles, it would score around 97% on a general benchmark.
+That looks fine in a paper.
 It's not fine in production.

 The Iceberg Problem